When you create a document or presentation, follow the tips below to make it more readable by everyone, including people with disabilities.

 Landmarks like headers, footers, page numbers, and page counts help your readers find where they are in your document.
 To maximize accessibility, especially in long documents, include one or more of these landmarks (available in the Insert menu).

-Share a presentation in HTML view
+Share a link to the HTML view of your presentation

-To access a presentation in HTML view, go to View and select HTML View.
-You can also use the keyboard shortcut Ctrl + Alt + Shift + p (Windows or Chrome OS) or ⌘ + Option + Shift + p (Mac).
+- Use the keyboard shortcut Ctrl + Alt + Shift + p (Windows or Chrome OS) or ⌘ + Option + Shift + p (Mac).